Techniques to estimate the volume of timber and woody biomass in your forest

-Understanding which and how many trees need to be removed from your forest is critical to a successful thinning project.
-This workshop will introduce participants to basic strategies for installing forest inventory plots and collecting sufficient data to calculate timber volumes.
-We will learn how to distinguish between merchantable and non-merchantable trees, and discuss options for utilizing non-merchantable woody biomass.
+Understanding which trees and how many to remove from your forest is critical to a successful thinning project.
+This workshop will introduce participants to strategies for installing forest inventory plots and collecting the right data to calculate timber volumes.
+Participants will learn how to distinguish trees that merchantable and options for utilizing non-merchantable woody biomass.

 This workshop is the second in a three-part series on woody biomass in the San Juans.
 All forest owners are encouraged to attend, regardless of past participation.
-You may also be interested in our February 24th workshop, Thinning Overstocked Stands for Health and Productivity, and our June 30th workshop, How to Manufacture Biochar from Woody Biomass.
+You may also be interested in our June 30th workshop, How to Manufacture Biochar from Woody Biomass.

 - How to set up a basic forest inventory system

-- How to use basic forest inventory tools
+- How to use common forest inventory tools

-- Templates to calculate timber and woody biomass volumes
+- Methods to calculate timber and woody biomass volumes

 - Converting timber volume to value